·

 · Learn more and more rapidly

-· Multimedia helps to understand difficult concepts through multi sensory approach
+· Multimedia helps to understand difficult concepts through multi sensory

 · Self directed learning – students can decide when, where, and what to learn